MGuard0303/DiCleavePlus/README.md

 `conda env create -f ./env/env.yaml`

 Note that you need to install PyTorch by yourself because PyTorch provides different packages depending on the device (briefly, GPU version and CPU-only version).
 Please refer https://pytorch.org/get-started/locally/ and https://pytorch.org/get-started/previous-versions/ to install the proper PyTorch version.

+DiCleavePlus is trained on GPU.
+If you want to use trained DiCleavePlus model or to verify the results from our paper, Please install the GPU version PyTorch.

 <br>